zachvalenta/notes-sw/comp-sci/ml.md

 ## LLM

 > He does not think of them as Artificial Intelligence.
 He thinks of them as Imitation Intelligence.
 They predict the next word in a sentence.
 When they get good at that, it's spooky what they can do. https://katherinemichel.github.io/portfolio/pycon-us-2024-recap.html#simon-willison-keynote

+> The marginal product of LLMs is when they are interacting with well-prepared, intricately cooperating humans at their peak, not when you pose them random queries for fun. https://marginalrevolution.com/marginalrevolution/2024/08/okie-dokie-solve-for-the-equilibrium.html https://x.com/hud_zah/status/1827057785995141558

 ---